 Data collection

 We used data from a convenience sample of published papers that reported antibiotic resistance and multi-locus sequence typing (MLST) for individual samples of bacterial infections.
-The published papers were found through the NCBI, San Francisco State University (SFSU), and Google scholar databases.
-The main criteria for inclusion of the data was that the paper include both resistant and susceptible strains for each of the antibiotics, mentions all the antibiotics used, and reported MLST information (sequence types) for each patient sample.
+The published papers were found through the NCBI, San Francisco State University (SFSU), and Google scholar databases over several years of working on this type of data.
+The main criteria for inclusion of the data was that the paper includes both resistant and susceptible strains for each of the antibiotics, mentions all the antibiotics used, and reported MLST information (sequence types) for each patient sample.
 Papers were excluded if they only reported data for resistant samples or if they only reported summary statistics, but not the information for each sample.

 Multi-locus sequence types are commonly used to characterize bacterial strains based on the sequence of a small number of standard housekeeping genes.
 A combination of each unique allele of the housekeeping genes is assigned a ST number such as ST3, ST15, ST131 and so on (Maiden et al., 1998; Adiri et al., 2003; Enright et al., 2000; and Homan et al., 2002).